|

 Do you need good handwriting to do calligraphy?

-Calligraphy letters are broken down into little individual strokes called the basic strokes.
+Calligraphy letters are broken down into little shapes called the basic strokes.

 Head over to this free guide to get started!